mvac7/mSXdevtools_WYZtoSDCCobj/README.md

 This tool is part of the [MSX fR3eL Project](https://github.com/mvac7/SDCC_MSX_fR3eL), although it can be included in other libraries/engines.

-This is an open source project so you can include it in your projects, create a Fork to modify it and create a version adapted to your needs or as a base to create other tools.
+This is an open source project so you can include it in your projects, create a Fork to modify it and create a version adapted to your needs or as a base to create other tools (See License).

 This software was developed in Microsoft Visual Studio Community 2019.